phpMv/ubiquity/docs/rest/index.rst

 Simulation of a connection with login
 +++++++++++++++++++++++++++++++++++++

-The connection consists simply in sending a user variable by the post method. |br|
+In this example, the connection consists simply in sending a user variable by the post method. |br|
 If the user is provided, the ``connect`` method of ``$server`` instance returns a valid token that is stored in session (the session acts as a database here).

 .. code-block:: php